wendel117/ncaa_champs/NOTES.md

     - Search for winner by year
     - show opponent, final score, and coach at the time

-User types in NCAA Champions
+Welcome message appears followed by 4 year options for information.
-Ask user for year
+Ask user for which year they'd like info on.
-Input year.
+User inputs year.
-Show champion - Virginia
+Show champion info:
-What other information do you want?
+- name
+- opponent
 - final score
-	- opponent
-	- location
-	- coach
-	- new year
+Ask user to input another selection, see list again or exit. goodbye message